OGALI/MinutesFluidics/src/pages/team/ali.md

 jobtitle: 'Chief Technical Officer'
 email: 'ali.najmaldin@mail.mcgill.ca'
 linkedinurl: 'https://www.linkedin.com/in/alinajmaldin/'
-weight: 3
+weight: 2
 ---

-Ali is a U4 Bioengineering student at McGill University in Biomedical, Diagnostics and High Throughput Screening Engineering.
-He is so passionate about aviation that he decided to go for his commercial pilot license.
-When he is not flying around Montreal, you will usually find him behind a computer screen coding and solving geeky math problems.
-The unknown is what gets him up in the morning.
-Within MinutesFluidics, Ali divides his time between many aspects of the company including surface chemistry research, device design, and maintaining the website.
+Ali is Bioengineer from McGill University specializing in software.
+He also helped Alexander during his capstone project to develop the CFD simulations and worked in The Biostism lab at Polytechnic Montreal to develop a lab on a chip biosensor for the continuous monitoring of AEDs.
+Within MinutesFluidics, Ali divides his time between many aspects of the company including device design and simulations.